Required minimum distributions

 Be ready when your RMDs kick in

 The whole point of tax-deferred retirement accounts is to accumulate more money for retirement by not paying current taxes on contributions you make to the account, plus earnings.
 But when you take money out of these accounts, the amount you receive will be subject to federal income tax.
-Tax laws require you to begin taking minimum, annual withdrawals from your tax-deferred retirement accounts.
-If you turned 70½ in 2019 or earlier and still have a balance in the plan, you are required to take a Required Minimum Distribution (RMD) by April 1 of the calendar year following the calendar year in which you reach 70½.
-Beginning in 2020 or later, if you have a balance in the plan, you are required to take a Required Minimum Distribution (RMD) by April 1 of the calendar year following the calendar year in which you reach 72.
-You can withdraw as much as you want, but you must withdraw a required minimum amount, whether you need the money or not — hence “Required Minimum Distributions.”
+Tax laws require you to begin taking minimum, annual withdrawals from your tax-deferred retirement accounts once you attain a certain age, whether you need the money or not.
+However, for employees who are not considered a 5% owner, the RMD from an employer-sponsored qualified plan can be delayed until retirement.

 Do the math

 After the first RMD distribution year, you will need to take an RMD by Dec.
 31 of each year.
-If you have more than one defined contribution plan, you may need to calculate and satisfy your RMDs separately for each plan and withdraw that amount from that plan.
-If you have more than one 403(b) tax-sheltered annuity account from the same sponsor, you may choose to total the RMDs and then take them from any one (or more) of the tax-sheltered annuities.
+Each employer-sponsored qualified plan in which you participate must calculate your RMD separately and you must withdraw that amount from that plan.
+However, if you have more than one 403(b) tax-sheltered annuity account from the same plan sponsor, you may choose to total the RMDs and then take them from one or more of the tax-sheltered annuities.
+A similar rule applies to IRAs, in that you may aggregate your RMD amounts for all your tax-deferred IRAs and withdraw the total from one IRA or a portion from each of your IRAs.
+Basically, you do not have to take a separate RMD from each IRA, but if you also participate in an employer-sponsored plan, you must take an RMD from that plan and an RMD from your IRAs.

 Tips for RMD planning:

-• If you are still working at age 72 – your plan may permit rolling over your IRA accounts to the employer plan where you are actively working prior to age 721.
-Then you will not need to take your RMD until you separate from service.
+- If you are still working at your RMD age – your plan may permit rolling over your IRA accounts to the employer-sponsored plan where you are actively working before reaching your RMD age.
+This may result in you not having to take your RMD until you separate from service, depending on plan terms.

-• Reinvest unneeded RMDs – If you don’t need the income to help cover your retirement expenses from your RMD, you could reinvest the distribution in one of your taxable accounts to cover future unanticipated expenses (medical) or invest it for your grandkids future education.
+- Reinvest unneeded RMDs – If you don’t need the income to help cover your retirement expenses from your RMD, you could reinvest the distribution in one of your taxable accounts to cover future unanticipated expenses, like medical expenses, or invest it for other goals, such as funding your grandkid’s future education.

-• If you don’t want to deal with RMDs – Roth IRAs do not have RMD requirements for the original owner or your spouse.
-However, RMDs will apply after the owner’s death for beneficiaries who are not your spouse.
-Please also note that there may be tax consequences associated with the conversion of an IRA to a Roth IRA.
+- If you don’t want to deal with RMDs – Roth IRAs and Roth accounts in qualified plans do not have RMD requirements for the original owner.
+However, RMDs will apply after the owner’s death with an exception for spouse beneficiaries of a Roth IRA.
+Please also note that there may be tax consequences associated with the conversion of tax-deferred dollars to Roth, whether that is within a qualified plan or an IRA.

 Work with a pro